-In keeping with our commitment to deliver state of the art levels of technology to our markets, in January 2010, we announced a multi-phased initiative to upgrade the infrastructure across our trading and data enterprise.
-With increased volumes from high frequency traders, we believe it is also critical to continue to deliver low latency solutions to our customers.
-In order to increase throughput capability, we are upgrading our internal networks, storage and application servers.
-The first expansion phase, which is expected to be complete in the first quarter of 2010, is designed to more than double throughput capability.
-We expect to incur annual operating expenses, including amortization, of approximately \$8.0 million to support this initiative.
-However, we estimate these costs will be largely offset by the decommissioning of legacy hardware beginning in the second half of 2010.
-The upgrade of the trading and data enterprise is designed to improve our overall infrastructure to better serve our existing customers and to attract additional customers and order flow to our marketplace.
+In keeping with our commitment to deliver state of the art levels of technology to our markets, we are continuing to invest in, and are implementing a multi-phased initiative to expand, the infrastructure across our trading and data enterprise.
+In order to increase throughput capability, we are expanding our internal networks, storage and application servers.
+The first expansion phase was completed in the first half of 2010.
+The second phase is well underway.
+The expansion of the trading and data enterprise is designed to improve our overall market leading infrastructure to better serve our existing customers and to attract additional customers and order flow to our marketplace.